AdamMooers/upsilon/doc/programmers_manual.md

 ## Test Synthesis

+**Yosys only accepts a subset of the Verilog that Verilator supports.
+You might write a bunch of code that Verilator will happily simulate but that will fail to go through Yosys.**

 Once you have simulated your design, you should use yosys to synthesize it.
 This will allow you to understand how much and what resources the module is taking up.
 To do this, you can put the follwing in a script file: